he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Frightful Condemnation.md

 **Vigilante:**

-Using actions and abilities with the vigilante trait while in your social identity risks exposing you as a [[Vigilante]].
+Using actions and abilities with the vigilante trait while in your social identity risks exposing you as a [[DATABASE/archetype/Vigilante|vigilante]].